FDA approves first rapid at-home test for virus

-The Food and Drug Administration has approved the first at-home test for the coronavirus, allowing people to self-collect a swab and get results in 30 minutes to determine if they are positive and need to isolate themselves from society.
+The Food and Drug Administration approved the first at-home test for the coronavirus, allowing people to self-collect a swab and get results in 30 minutes to determine if they are positive and need to isolate themselves from society.

 The Lucira COVID-19 All-In-One Test Kit, a molecular diagnostic, requires a prescription.